In Flynn's Fall, Signs Of Potentially Deeper Problem In Trump's White House

 President Trump and his inner circle have reached their first crisis with the resignation of national security adviser Michael Flynn, but the crisis extends well beyond one empty chair in one critical moment.

-Everything that has happened surrounding Flynn's abrupt departure illustrates the larger troubles of the nascent regime.
-President Trump has made a great show of energy and excitement with a flurry of executive orders and meetings with foreign leaders.
-Yet the backstory has been all about the intense competition among the president's top aides for his favor and attention.
+Everything that has happened surrounding Flynn's abrupt departure illustrates the larger troubles of the nascent administration.
+The president has made a great show of energy and excitement with a flurry of executive orders and meetings with foreign leaders.
+Yet the front pages were dominated by the backstory about the intense competition among the president's top aides for his favor and attention.

 Press secretary Sean Spicer said Flynn had lost the president's confidence because of an "erosion of trust."
 But an atmosphere of distrust pervades in the 2017 White House, bred in part by the personal rivalries and competing visions at the level just below the president.

-Among the contestants in the level below Trump are his son-in-law, Jared Kushner, his senior adviser Steve Bannon, his chief of staff Reince Priebus and various counselors and assistants including Kellyanne Conway and Stephen Miller (who appeared on four Sunday morning talk shows last weekend).
+Among the contestants in the level below Trump are his son-in-law, Jared Kushner; his senior adviser Steve Bannon; his chief of staff, Reince Priebus; and various counselors and assistants including Kellyanne Conway and Stephen Miller (who appeared on four Sunday morning talk shows last weekend).

 While loyal to the boss, the top people are not loyal to each other.
 Magazines and websites, fed by leaked information, blare stories about which of the principal courtiers is up or down or on the way out.